mteretome/mi-tribu/README.md

 # MVP Set Up

-1. Make sure to install [dependencies and environment](https://reactnative.dev/docs/environment-setup) as described on the link or below.
+1. Make sure to install [dependencies and environment](https://reactnative.dev/docs/environment-setup) as described on the link or below and install the modules we are using so far:
+- Splash screen: `npm i react-native-splash-screen --save`
 2. In MVP folder, run `npx react-native start` to start Metro Bundler
 3. Open a new terminal and run `npx react-native run-android` to see app runnning in Android emulator